bugguide/developer-docs/Local Development.md

 BugGuide is a Drupal 7 site.

-Production is running on RHEL8 and Apache 2.4 plus PHP 7.3, with Percona as the database.
+Production (bg1) is running on RHEL8 and Apache 2.4 plus PHP 7.4, with Percona 8.0 as the database.

+If you are doing this frequently you'll want the newbg script from the (private) bugguide_dev_tools repository which automates much of the below.

 ## Installing on MacOS running macports-lamp